China launches second experimental space lab module

 The astronauts expect to remain in Tiangong 2 for about a month, testing systems and processes for mid-term stays in space and refueling, and conduct medical and other experiments.

-The smooth launch imparts a high-tech sheen to week-long celebrations of China's National Day, starting Oct.
+The smooth launch imparts a high-tech sheen to week-long celebrations of China's National Day, starting on Oct.
 1, as well as this week's shorter Mid-Autumn Festival holiday that coincides with the full moon.

+China would start building its space station starting as early as next year, Xinhua quoted Zhou Jianping, chief engineer of the manned spaceflight program, as saying.

+The station would be more economically efficient than the International Space Station and use "more data", he said.

+"Once the lab mission comes to an end, China will start building our own space station," Zhou was quoted as saying.

-China will launch a "core module" for its first space station some time around 2018, a senior official said in April, part of a plan for a permanent manned space station in service around 2022.
+China will launch a "core module" for the station some time around 2018, a senior official said in April, part of a plan for a permanent manned space station in service around 2022.

 China has been working to develop its space program for military, commercial and scientific purposes, but is still playing catch-up to established space powers the United States and Russia.